 Alzheimer’s disease (AD) is a progressive, chronic neurodegenerative disease characterized by brain atrophy, β amyloid plaque deposition, tau protein neurofibrillary tangles (NFTs) and loss of neurons and synapses.

-Download this white paper to learn how live cell analysis of 2D and 3D models provides a better understanding of the mechanism of AD by addressing the limitations of traditional methods.
+- Learn how live cell analysis of 3D cellular models provides a better understanding of the mechanisms of AD by addressing the limitations of traditional methods

 - Explore the contrasting roles of microglia as key players in late onset AD

 - Understand the advantages and limitations of current biology technologies used in AD research